suravimandal/suravimandal/README.md

 I am a Software Engineer by Profession.

 I am passionate about learning and sharing knowledge as much as I can.
 I am a detail-oriented person and I keep my goals and tasks organised to maintain productivity.
-I value a harmonious work environment, effective leadership, and creating meaningful relationships.

 I am pursuing my M.tech Degree from NUS.
 Currently, I am working as a Full Stack development Intern with Java Spring boot, React Navtive framework using MongoDb,  Kafka and Jenkins (to implement DevOps to work in a Agile environment).